rust-cli/book/src/tutorial/impl-draft.md

 </aside>

-Let’s start by opening the file we god:
+Let’s start by opening the file we got:

 ```rust
 let content = std::fs::read_to_string(&args.path)?;